epinio/docs/docs/references/customization/appcharts.md

 ## Configuration

-All configuration fields below are provied in the `epinio` hierarchy.
+All configuration fields below are provied in the `epinio` hierarchy:

 |Name			|Kind			|Meaning							|
 |---			|---			|---								|